raank/resume/README.md

 # Felipe Rank
 ---

-> I am Web Developer, work with applications and systems to the internet managers for companies, medium-sized applications.
-Currently my specialty is working with Laravel 5 (Server Side) and AngularJS (Client Side)
+> I am programmer backend and frontend, i work with web applications, with system for web, institutional sites, applications mobile.
+Currently i am working with Laravel and AngularJS.

 ---
 ```php